Last updated on May 3rd, 2019

-#18.
-Exploration by spacecraft: just one mission has been sent to Neptune in 1989.
-Maybe because of its long distance from the Earth or due to the lack of the interest of the scientific community due to non-availability of conditions to sustain human life on Neptune.
+18. Exploration by spacecraft: just one mission has been sent to Neptune in 1989.
+Maybe because of its long distance from the Earth or due to the lack of interest of the scientific community because of the non-availability of conditions to sustain human life on Neptune.

-#19.
-How hot? average surface temperature of Neptune is minus 214 degree Celsius.
+19. How hot? the average surface temperature of Neptune is minus 214 degree Celsius.

-#24.
-Wind speed comparison: Winds on Neptune can be three times faster than Jupiter’s and nine times faster than Earth’s.
+24. Wind speed comparison: Winds on Neptune can be three times faster than that on Jupiter and nine times faster than that on Earth.
 And scientists are amazed as to why the winds on the planet blow so fast.

-#26.
-Neptune vs Earth – gravitational force: Neptune’s gravitational force is only 17% stronger than that of the Earth.
+26. Neptune vs Earth – gravitational force: Neptune’s gravitational force is only 17% stronger than that of Earth.
 Thus, Neptune is the only planet in the solar system that has Earth-like gravity.

-#27.
-Coldest of all: Neptune also has the credit of being the coldest planet in out Solar System.
+27. Coldest of all: Neptune also has the credit of being the coldest planet in our Solar System.
 The temperature on the planet can get as low as minus 221 °C (The lowest natural temperature ever directly recorded at ground level on Earth is minus 89.2 °C, which was at the Soviet Vostok Station in Antarctica.)

-#28.
-Maiden orbit: since its discovery in 1946, Neptune completed its first orbit around the Sn in 2011.
+28. Maiden orbit: since its discovery in 1946, Neptune completed its first orbit around the Sun in 2011.

 Neptune – Quick facts